geopandas/geopandas/CODE_OF_CONDUCT.md

    * Posting sexually explicit or violent material
    * Posting (or threatening to post) other people's personally identifying information ("doxing")
-   * Personal insults, especially those using racist or sexist terms
+   * Personal insults, especially those using xenophobic or sexist terms
    * Unwelcome sexual attention
    * Advocating for, or encouraging, any of the above behavior
    * Repeated harassment of others.
 In general, if someone asks you to stop,